College of Business > Academics > Department of Economics > Combined Degree Program

 Business program

 The combined DePaul Bachelor's + Master's degree programs allow students to complete 12 graduate credit hours while still undergraduates.
-These 12 graduate credit hours will count toward both the undergraduate and graduate degree programs.
+These 12 graduate credit hours may count toward both the undergraduate and graduate degree programs.

 DePaul Undergraduate Degree + Economics and Quantitative Analysis (MS)